jomz/radiant-drag_order-extension/README.md

 Only designers and admins have the ability to re-order pages

-Master should work with Radiant Edge.
-Use git tag radiant-0.9.1 with the Radiant 0.9.1 gem.
+Is now only compatible with Radiant above 0.9.1 (especially as a gem)

 ## Installation